saint-min/DICpylib/README.md

 python ./main.py
 ```

+## Acknowledgements

+This project was heavily inspired by and referenced from the following open-source repository:

+- [OpenCorr](https://github.com/username/repository-name): An open source C++ library for digital image correlation

 ## Disclaimer
 This library is in an alpha stage.
 Many features are not fully implemented or tested.
 Use at your own risk.